 Animate Assembly 12: ANIMA AND NEW LIFE, 5 November 2019, BBK, with Ama Josephine BUDGE, KOHEI Saito and Rebecca CARSON

-The assembly is generously supported by the AHRC and Mountain of Art Research, Goldsmiths.
+The assembly has been generously supported by the AHRC, CHASE, ESRC, Birkbeck and Goldsmiths.